-Ceilings Visually inspected from floor level.
-Plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Lath and plaster and plasterboard lined.
+Internal walls are plastered and plasterboard lined.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber with partial fitted floor coverings.
+Flooring is mainly of suspended timber construction with the exception of the vestibule and rear hallway which have solid, assumed concrete floors.
+There is no readily accessible sub-floor hatch.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are of a wall and base type with worktop surface areas present.
-Internal doors, skirtings and facings are of a timber variety.
+Internal joinery is of timber with timber internal pass doors, some incorporating glazed or plastic inserts.
+The kitchen is fitted with floor and wall mounted storage units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All former fireplaces have been blocked over.
+There are chimney breasts within the bedrooms and living room, there being a retained traditional fireplace within the front bedroom.
+There is a further fireplace surround within the living room.
+Fireplace openings have mainly been removed/blocked over.